thomas-ferraz/vox-legis/codes/README.md

 - Annotation;
 - Modeling.

-This document provides a overview of each notebook, allowing a user to check where it needs to execute the code to obtain the data or information needed.
+This document provides an overview of each notebook, allowing a user to check where it needs to execute the code to obtain the data or information needed.
+Each notebook is self-explaining.

 ## Dataset

 The data is provided in 2 datasets (dataset1 and dataset2) with "falências" and "recuperações judiciais" procedures.
-Data extraction was made in both, but further work focussed only in the "falências" data.
+Data extraction was made in both, but further work focused only on the "falências" data.

-# Utils

-For this project, it may be useful to commit to Git from Google Colab.
-In order to do so, we've done a tutorial:

-- commit_from_google_colab.ipynb

 # Data Extraction

 This step extracts text data from the files provided and stores it in .csv files in multiple stages, allowing simpler processing of data and portability.
-Each step creates a csv that may be needed for other code, so there is an order to the extraction.
+Each step creates a CSV that may be needed for other code, so there is an order to the extraction.

-# Utils
+## Utils

-Using Google Collab/Drive with GitLab as a development tools requires the repo to be in Google Drive and commands to be run from Google Colab.
+Using Google Collab/Drive with GitLab as development tools require the repo to be in Google Drive and the commands to be run from Google Colab.
 A notebook provides a tutorial setting up the environment:

 - commit_from_google_colab.ipynb